 The regular monitoring of records, recordkeeping, and an organisational records management program, is beneficial for all public sector organisations.
 Monitoring ensures that records are managed according to best practice, and in efficient and effective ways that meet the business needs of the organisation and the requirements of Government.
 Monitoring should also go beyond a mere assessment of conformity with requirements and actively assist organisations to embed good recordkeeping practices and processes and develop organisational capacity.

-Monitoring recordkeeping and the management of records in public offices is a shared responsibility between State Records NSW and public offices.
-Further explanation of these shared responsibilities is available in the Monitoring Framework re-issued in 2014.
+Monitoring recordkeeping and the management of records in public offices is a shared responsibility between NSW State Archives and Records and public offices.
+Further explanation of these shared responsibilities is available in the Monitoring Framework.
 There are a number of tools which can be used for assessing records management performance and conformity with requirements.

 The Records Management Assessment Tool is a self-assessment tool designed to assess:

 - conformity with requirements of the State Records Act 1998 and standards issued under the Act, and